kagenti/mcp-gateway/docs/design/components.md

 **Responsibilities:**

 - Watching HTTPRoutes labelled as MCP routes
-- Updating the MCP Broker config
+- Updating the MCP Broker config based on the HTTPRoute

+>Note on HTTPRoute:

-(note as we understand better the different config options we may move to an MCP (CRD) that can target a HTTPRoute to configure it as an MCP route)
+Initially we could use annotations to indicate things like prefix, but as we understand better the different config options we may move to a sepcific MCP focused (CRD) API that could target a HTTPRoute to configure it as an MCP route.